 Start the Ball With a Magic Ring

-Section 1: Increase the Stitches in Each Round
+Section One: Increase the Stitches in Each Round

-In each round, you need to increase 6 stitches.
-To do this, work 2 single crochet stitches into the same stitch.
+In each round, you need to increase six stitches.
+To do this, work two single crochet stitches into the same stitch.
 For each new round, add a plain single crochet stitch before the increase.

-Round 2: Chain 1. *2 single crochet in next stitch.
+- Round two: Chain 1. *Two single crochet in the next stitch.
 Repeat from *.
-Join with slip stitch.
-(12 stitches)
+Join with a slip stitch (12 stitches).

-Round 3: Chain 1. *Single crochet, 2 single crochet in next stitch.
+- Round three: Chain 1. *Single crochet, two single crochet in next stitch.
 Repeat from *.
-Join with slip stitch.
-(18 stitches)
+Join with a slip stitch (18 stitches).

-Round 4: Chain 1. *Single crochet, single crochet, 2 single crochet in next stitch.
+- Round four: Chain 1. *Single crochet, single crochet, two single crochet in next stitch.
 Repeat from *.
-Join with slip stitch.
-(24 stitches)
+Join with a slip stitch (24 stitches).

-Section 2: Work Even Rounds of Single Crochet
+Section Two: Work Even Rounds of Single Crochet

 When you finish adding increase rows, it's time to make the middle of the ball.
 For this part, work in even single crochet rounds.